-THPRD staff will update the field conditions hotline when rain or other inclement weather compromises field conditions.
+THPRD staff will update the field status Statusfied website when rain, other inclement weather or closures compromises field conditions.
+Use the number below when you do not have internet access for information.

 Weekdays: update by 3 pm